 National Bologna Day is no baloney.
 This annual October 24 "holiday" offers fans an unapologetic way to pay homage to the most democratic pressed meat of our time.

-Though Mother's Day seems to be filled with sweetness and light, it has a surprisingly radical history, arising as a post-Civil War plea for peace.
-So how did it change?
+Though Mother's Day seems to be filled with sweetness and light, it had a rather heavy beginning, arising as a post-Civil War plea for peace.
+So how did the holiday change over the years?

 We love pepperoni and mozzarella on our pizza, so why not throw it in the bird?
 Yep, stuffing (or dressing) doesn't have to be boring.
 Are you daring enough to mix it up?